Mart-SciecPyt/ScPytone_ultrasound_processing/docs/usage.rst

 convert_to_grayscale(image)
 ---------------------------

-Converts a color image to grayscale using the PIL library.
+Converts a color image to grayscale.

 Parameters
 ^^^^^^^^^^